Note: This story was updated March 24

-Amid the national uncertainty, state policymakers also are exploring moves that could affect health care for hundreds of thousands of people across Oklahoma, by loosening what types of coverage insurers are required to provide.
+Even though the federal law will remain intact for the time being, state policymakers are exploring moves that could affect health care for hundreds of thousands of people across Oklahoma, by loosening what types of coverage insurers are required to provide.

-Two bills moving through the Legislature would allow in-state or out-of-state insurers to offer plans without coverage requirements that lawmakers have added over the years.
+Two bills proposed during this year’s legislative session would allow in-state or out-of-state insurers to offer plans without coverage requirements that lawmakers have added over the years.
 Also, under Obamacare or a proposed replacement, U.S. officials could loosen federally required benefits using administrative rule changes, and the state could request a waiver of federal mandates.

 Proponents say these changes could drive down premiums and encourage competition in a market that includes only one insurer on the federal health-care marketplace: Blue Cross Blue Shield of Oklahoma.